Symbols of Tamil Eelam: Crossed bayonets and circle

 Vellupillai Prabhakaran himself mentioned in a Tamil interview the circle and crossed bayonets represent the armed resistance and were based on the historical shield with crossed swords flag of Pandara Vanniyan.
 The circle sometimes considered to be a "Uthaya Suriyan" (rising sun) which is a symbol of Sri Lankan Tamils and earlier political movements.
 The LTTE leader was often compared to Pandara Vanniyan of Vannimai, because both had a similar fate.
 Pandara Vanniyan was a freedom fighter during the British colonial era in Sri Lanka.

-The use of the flag of Tamil Eelam in public was controversial in other countries, such as Canada, due to the depiction of the bayonets as it was believed it indirectly promoted violence.
-Supporters of the flag pointed out that the flag of Sri Lanka depicts a lion carrying a sword.

 33 bullets

 The bullets symbolise the historical 33 years between 1948 - 1981 (oppression the Tamil population by the Sri Lankan government before the outbreak of Sri Lankan Civil War).